nathanael-fijalkow/TheoretiCS_doc/editors.md

 <img src="Revision_Message.svg" alt="Revision Message" width="600"/>

-Please do not remember to remove the reminder text in caps (highlighted in red above).
+Please do not forget to remove the reminder text in caps (highlighted in red above).
 You can optionally set a deadline for the revision request.

 One important checkbox is "Automatically reinvite reviewers" (at the bottom).